pengc99/nvidia-gp-gpu/README.md

 ```

 # Install nVidia Binary Driver and Kernel Module
-Blacklist the nouveau driver:
+Blacklist the nouveau driverby creating a blacklist file:
 ```
 sudo nano /etc/modprobe.d/blacklist.conf
 ```
+Add the following line to blacklist the nouveau module
 ```
 blacklist nouveau
 ```
 Install software and libraries required to install the nVidia driver:
 ```
 sudo apt install -y sudo build-essential vim libcurl4-openssl-dev inotify-tools dkms xserver-xorg xserver-xorg-core xserver-xorg-input-evdev xserver-xorg-video-dummy x11-xserver-utils xdm libgtk-3-0 linux-headers-$(uname -r)
 ```
-Download the nVidia driver:
+Download the nVidia driver using wget from nVidia:
 http://www.nvidia.com/download/driverResults.aspx/131853/en-us

 Install the nVidia driver.
 Accept the license agreement, then select "Yes" when prompted to register the kernel module with DKMS. nVidia will complain about missing 32-bit libraries.
 Don't install them, just acknowledge them and continue.
 The package will then build and install the nVidia kernel module, and then prompt to run nvidia-xconfig.
 Select "Yes" to continue.